paepcke/ddns-updater/README.md

 ### Extending for New DDNS Services

 Administrators can extend the implementation to interact with additional DDNS services.
-The core of these service interactions is to generate a proper URL that instructs the service to update its IP address for `myhost.mydomain.com/.net.io,...` For each supported service the query parameters are stored as a section of options in a Python `configparser` `.ini` file.
+The core of these service interactions is to generate a proper URL that instructs the service to update its IP address for `myhost.mydomain.com/.net.io,...` For each supported service the query parameters are stored as a section of options in a Python `configparser` `ddns.ini` file.
 Like this:

 ```ini
 [namecheap]